 Bed Bug Heat Treatment?

 Bed bug heat treatment is a natural and eco-friendly way of eliminating, well, bed bugs.
-This certainly fits the need of homeowners with children or business owners to prevent chemical contamination into their goods.
+This certainly fits the need of homeowners with children or business owners to prevent chemical contamination of their goods.

 To conduct a heat treatment, special equipment which will heat the target area is needed.
 The process will be done simultaneously in an infested area.
-The whole process might take up to 6 to 9 hours to make sure that heat reached up to the deepest point of each room.
+The whole process might take up to 6 to 9 hours to make sure that heat reached the deepest point of each room.

 Bed bugs naturally can not stand the heat that reached 122°F. Most providers exceed this limit up to 135°F or 145°F.

-Once the treatment starts, the technician will begin monitoring the heat-raising heat with the help of wireless temperature sensors or the traditional thermostat.
+Once the treatment starts, the technician will begin monitoring the heat-raising with the help of wireless temperature sensors or the traditional thermostat.
 Most of the time, a building or room will only need one-time treatment, but it depends on the severity or number of rooms treated in some cases.

 How is Bed Bug Heat Treatment Done?